William Cunningham, 9th Earl of Glencairn

-William Cunningham, 9th Earl of Glencairn (Uilleam Coineagan) (1610–1664), was a Scottish nobleman, Lord Chancellor of Scotland, and a cavalier.
+William Cunningham, 9th Earl of Glencairn (Uilleam Coineagan) (1610–1664), was a Scottish nobleman an Lord Chancellor of Scotland.
 He was also the chief of Clan Cunningham.

-The eldest son of William Cunningham, 8th Earl of Glencairn, on 21 July 1637 this William obtained a ratification from King Charles 1st, under the Royal Sign Manual, of the original Glencairn Letters Patent of 1488.
+The eldest son of William Cunningham, 8th Earl of Glencairn, on 21 July 1637 this William obtained a ratification from King Charles I of Scotland, under the Royal Sign Manual, of the original Glencairn letters patent of 1488.

 He was sworn a member of the Privy Council of Scotland and in 1641 was appointed a Commissioner of the Treasury.

+Finlaystone House and estate in Inverclyde was the seat of the Earl of Glencairn and chief of clan Cunningham from 1405 to 1796.

 Royalist

 The Earl supported the Royalist cause of his King, and in 1643 joined with the Duke of Hamilton and the Earls of Lanark and Roxburgh, in opposing the sending of a Scottish army into England to assist the English Parliamentary Army.
 For this loyalty he received a (now published) personal letter from the King.

 He was appointed Lord Justice General by parliament in 1646.
 He knew of and is said to have "entered heartily into" the attempted rescue of Charles I in 1648, and was subsequently deprived by parliament of this post on 15 February 1649, under the Act of Classes.
 The parliament, now being dominant, at the instance of the Public Prosecutor, then passed a Decreet, on 2 March 1650, annulling the original Glencairn Letters Patent of 1488.
 (This was rescinded at the Restoration).